Introduction: Breakfast Frittata

 How much you pay for this is going to depend mostly on the price of your eggs - the price differential between cage eggs and free-range is pretty huge.

 UPDATE Jan 2018.
 I still have this for breakfast every morning but have long since abandoned the potatoes unless they happen to be in the fridge.
-I've also bumped up quantities of bacon (half a 1 lb pack, so more like six slices), sausage (3 instead of 2) and egg (14 instead of 12).
-This is mostly because I've reduced the amount of toast I have with it (1 slice instead of 2, no butter) so needed the cooked part of the breakfast to be a bit more substantial.
+I've also bumped up quantities of bacon (half a 1 lb pack, so more like six slices) and egg (20 instead of 12), replaced the sausage with a cup of chopped mushrooms and 3 cups of baby spinach (added after onions are cooked), and I cut the frittata into 8 pieces.

 Step 2: Cook